XIUQI1994/moive-recommendation/README.md

 # moive-recommendation
-Basing on Item Collabrative Filtering and Mapreduce
+Based on Item Collabrative Filtering and Mapreduce, return the top k recommended moviesID for each userID